FlatQube (QUBE) Achieves Self Reported Market Capitalization of $41.41 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 FlatQube’s total supply is 2,000,000 tokens and its circulating supply is 14,937,900 tokens.
-FlatQube’s official website is flatqube.io.
 FlatQube’s official Twitter account is @flatqube and its Facebook page is accessible here.
-FlatQube’s official message board is flatqube.medium.com.
+The official website for FlatQube is flatqube.io.
+The official message board for FlatQube is flatqube.medium.com.

-It is usually not possible to purchase alternative cryptocurrencies such as FlatQube directly using U.S. dollars.
-Investors seeking to trade FlatQube should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FlatQube using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as FlatQube directly using U.S. dollars.
+Investors seeking to acquire FlatQube should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy FlatQube using one of the aforementioned exchanges.

 Receive News & Updates for FlatQube Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FlatQube and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.